TheRabbittt/rpi-docker-setups/README.md

-# Rasperry Pi 4 Docker Setups
+# Docker Setups
-This includes general configuration steps and includes docker-compose files if they were used
+This includes general configuration steps and includes docker-compose files, all of this was configured on a Raspberry Pi 4.

 ---